 Voting Timeframes

-Votes are open for a minimum period of 72 hours to allow all active voters time to consider the vote.
+Votes are open for a period of 1 week to allow all active voters time to consider the vote.
 Votes relating to code changes are not subject to a strict timetable but should be made as timely as possible.